brandenvs/fortiwan-deployed/README.md

 ### Hello friends,

 I have decided to make a past project of mine public.
 Demonstrating my abilities and skills as an engineer, I aim to release this software publicly to test securities and other dynamics.
-**Therefore, I encourage you to please accept your interaction.
+Please do provide input where you see fit; thanks in advance.

 ### Scope